wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

 ## Task 7: Test your bot

-1. Switch on the **Track between topics** toggle at the top of the Test bot pane.
-Type one of your trigger phrases (e.g., I want to order swag) in the test bot pane.
-The bot should return a suggested item which is the first item in your asset table.
+1. Switch on the **Track between topics** toggles at the top of the Test bot pane.
+Type one of your trigger phrases (for example, I want to order swag) in the test bot pane.
+The bot should return a suggested item, which is the first item in your asset table.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to switch on the Track between topics.](../media/track-topic-toggle.png)](../media/track-topic-toggle.png#lightbox)